Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

-The solution to the optimization problem posed by Eq. (\ref{eq:LDA}) are function of the internuclear distance, $R$, and the strength of the Dirac exchange, $\alpha$.
-Consistent with the Pauli principle (requirement of Fermion wave function being antisymmetric) we assign individual electrons either to a spin up $\psi_+$ or spin down $\psi_-$ spin eigenvector (the spin orbitals functions are products of a spacial function and a spin up or down eigenvector).
-With the further approximation of Dirac exchange and integration over the spin degrees of freedom this leads to the Kohn-Sham (KS) local spin density functional form expressed in Eq. (\ref{eq:LDA})\cite{Parr-Yang}.
+When $\alpha$ is very small (weak exchange), the final solutions are always the {paramagnetic} delocalized states that converge to the same spatial dependance for spin up and spin down states (i.e., $\psi_+ = \psi_-$, {where these are the lowest energy solutions for each spin}).
+For very large $\alpha$ the lowest energy states may be strongly localized (i.e., the spin up and spin down single electron states are localized on different atomic centers).
+These localized solutions may not be well approximated by the STO-3G initial functions.
+However, we have not had problems with convergence of the method {used and} described in the Appendix.

-Formal results identifying features of the minimizers of Eq. (\ref{eq:LDA}) are given above.
-This is a two electron problem.
-In this formalism the forms of the spacial parts of the orbital wave functions are completely independent and the symmetry of the total density is not constrained.
-However, for most of the stationary solutions that we have found the total electron density has the symmetry of the \Hm{} molecule.
-We have shown this to be true for the lowest energy solution of Eq. (\ref{eq:LDA}) in both the large $\alpha$ and small $\alpha$ limits that we have proven to exist above.
-On the other hand, as we will illustrate in the following, the symmetry of the spacial parts of the individual spin orbitals may be broken in a way that still preserves the symmetry of the molecule for the total density.
-This break in symmetry occurs with a bifurcation and leads to electron localization.
-In applications of DFT to large molecules or condensed materials this localization is interpreted in term of the observed spin states of lattices (or molecules) (e.g. antiferromagnetic states in condensed materials \cite{Cox1992,Roll2004,Peng-Perdew2017}) .
-Thus the prediction of this spin ordering present in these states is an important objective of the application of DFT methods to molecular and condensed matter systems.
-The accuracies of the total energies are within 0.02 au for the $H_2$ molecule in our calculations.
+{ In summary, in our FEM formalism the forms of the spatial parts of the orbital wave functions are completely independent and the symmetry of the total density is not constrained.
+However, for most of the stationary solutions that we have found the total {electron density retains the symmetry} of the {\Hm} molecule.
+We have shown above this to be true for the $\rho$ calculated from the lowest energy solutions of (\ref{eq:LDA}) in both the large $\alpha$ and small $\alpha$ limits.
+However, for the lowest energy product state the symmetry of the spatial parts of the individual spin orbitals may be broken in a way that preserves the symmetry of the total density of the molecule leading to localization of the electron spin.
+Additional higher energy numerical solutions have been identified which do not preserve the symmetry of the molecule (see Figure~\ref{alpha_bifur}).
+In applications of DFT to large molecules or condensed materials this spin localization is interpreted in term of the observed spin states of lattices (or molecules) (e.g. antiferromagnetic states in condensed materials \cite{Cox1992,Roll2004,Peng-Perdew2017}). }